 About a month ago I started watching World’s Greatest Dad with Robin Williams, but I stopped in the middle because the story was so cringe-inducing.
 So tonight I watched the rest of the movie.
 Near the end, Robin has a great line.

 It’s true, isn’t it?
 You can be surrounded by people and feel horribly alone.
-Especially when those people become less human by developing a reflexive disdain for anything weird and a violent contempt for people who dare to be weird.
+Especially when those people become less human by developing a reflexive disdain for anything weird.

-This is one of the key reasons why I was so fond of Robin Williams: He consistently and gloriously embraced being weird and—this is key—he related to people in a way that acknowledged their fundamental human dignity.
-That combination was the antidote he carried around, inoculating people with the glint in his eye.
+This is why I was so fond of Robin Williams.
+He consistently and gloriously embraced being weird and—at the same time—he related to people in a way that acknowledged their fundamental human dignity.
+That combination was the antidote he carried around, inoculating people against the forces of dehumanization with the glint in his eye.

-After his epiphany about people who make you feel alone, he runs down the hall, eyes alight, grinning and stripping his clothes off to “Under Pressure” and jumps into a swimming pool.
-Then he befriends his departed son’s one actual friend, and together they go to his strange and wonderful neighbor’s apartment, and they watch Night of The Living Dead, a movie about surviving zombies with aplomb.
+In the movie, after his epiphany about people who make you feel alone, Robin runs down the hall, eyes alight, grinning and stripping his clothes off to “Under Pressure” and jumps into a swimming pool.
+Then he befriends his departed son’s one actual friend, and together they go to a strange and wonderful neighbor’s apartment, and watch Night of The Living Dead, a movie about surviving zombies with aplomb.